micahhausler/ssh2ec2/README.md

 credentials and default region are available in a config file or environment variables.
 See the [AWS documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence) for more details.

+If you have multiple sets of credentials in your `~/.aws/credentials` file you can select which one will be used with the --credentials-profile argument:

+    ssh2ec2 --credentials-profile profile_name ...

 ## Supported Filters

 |Name               | Description       |